isontheline/pro.webssh.net/documentation/src/docs/documentation/help/SSH/ssh-config-file.md

     This overwrite only happens when launching a connection.
 If you edit a connection, you won't see the SSH Config File values.

-Since WebSSH 20.6 you can setup a SSH Config File in order to define default values for your connections.
+Since WebSSH 20.6 you can setup a SSH Config File in order to define default - or to override - values for your connections.

 In order to edit the WebSSH SSH Config File just need to :

 1. Open WebSSH Settings :gear:
 2. Scroll to "SSH" settings section
-3. Edit /etc/ssh/ssh_config
+3. Tap on "Edit /etc/ssh/ssh_config"

 # Supported Features [^1]
 | Keyword | Type | Expected value | Since | Example usage |